ofygel/freedom_bot/ENVIRONMENT.md

   when the variables are omitted.
 - `SUB_WARN_HOURS_BEFORE` – Number of hours before expiry when reminder messages are sent.
 Defaults to 24 hours.
 The value must be a positive number.
+- `DRIVERS_CHANNEL_ID` – Optional numeric identifier used to seed the drivers channel binding when `/bind_drivers_channel` has not been executed yet.
+Provide the full chat ID (including the leading `-100` prefix for Telegram supergroups) to skip the manual binding step during initial deployments.
 - `DRIVERS_CHANNEL_INVITE` – Optional fallback invite link delivered to executors when an automatic invite cannot be created.